radianttap/ryzentosh/README.md

-Note: this was writte back in 0.5.3 to 0.5.5 days.
+Note: this was written back in 0.5.3 to 0.5.5 days.
 OpenCore is progressing well and some things are different today (mainly, they are simpler).
 Follow the [release notes](https://github.com/acidanthera/OpenCorePkg/releases) and keep-up.

 # Ryzentosh